toddaustin07/Edge-ONVIF-Driver/README.md

 ### Camera device discovery and SmartThings device creation
 Once the driver is installed to your hub, use the SmartThings mobile app to initiate an Add device -> Scan nearby devices.
 Your ONVIF-compliant IP cameras will be discovered and SmartThings devices added to the 'No room assigned' room.

-Note:  If a camera cannot be discovered, then it probably doesn't support ONVIF.
+Note:  If a camera cannot be discovered, then it probably doesn't support ONVIF, it is on a different subnet from your SmartThings hub, or is behind a firewall/VPN.

 ## Usage